Introduction

 A merger means combining, especially two commercial companies into one.
 In other words, a merger is a combination of two companies wherein one loses its corporate existence.
 The surviving company, which is also called the amalgamated company, acquires both the assets and liabilities of the merged company, which is also called the amalgamating company.

 A merger may be distinguished from a consolidation, which is a combination of two companies whereby an entirely new combination is formed.
 In case of a consolidation, both the old companies cease to exist, and shares of their common stock are exchanged for shares in the new company.
-Another distinction between merger and consolidation is that when two companies of approximately the same size combine, the term consolidation applies, and when two companies differ significantly in size then the merger is the more appropriate term.
-Mergers are called amalgamation in legal parlance.

 Legal Framework

-There is not one single legislation dealing with mergers and acquisitions in Bangladesh.
-Instead, there are a number of statutes and by-laws that regulates acquisitions and mergers in Bangladesh.
 The most significant legislations are the Companies Act, the Securities and Exchange Ordinance 1969, the Bangladesh Securities and Exchange Commission Act 1993, the Foreign Exchange Regulation Act 1947, the Competition Act, and the by-laws made under these statutes.

 In addition, there are specific laws that deal with mergers and acquisitions in specific areas.
 For instance, the Insurance Act 2010 for insurance companies and the Bangladesh Telecommunication Regulation Act 2001 for the telecommunication sector.

-Step by Step process for Merger and Acquisition
+Step-by-Step Process for Merger and Acquisition

 Step one: Merger Proposal

 Any company proposing to carry out a merger first have to get suitable resolutions passed by their Board of Directors.
-By passing the resolution, the Board of Directors will agree in principle, to proceed in accordance with such resolution.
-The resolution passed may be treated as Price-sensitive Information (i.e. the information if published is likely to materially affect the price of securities of the company).
+By passing the resolution, the Board of Directors will agree in principle, to proceed by such resolution.

 Step two: Due Diligence